OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 If you want to do this with multiple cores, control the number of cores with the -n flag (this will depend on how many cores you have assigned using docker).

-NOTE: If you are having trouble seeing the contents of teh ray output folder in your web browswer you need to give permission:
+NOTE: If you are having trouble seeing the contents of the Ray output folder in your web browser you need to give permission:

 ```sh
 chmod 777 ray_31/